tower120/hibit_tree/README.md

 # **HI**erarchical **BIT**map **TREE**

-Hierarchical bitmap tree is an integer-indexed prefix-tree without memory overhead[^mem_overhead] and performance higher than a HashMap with no hasher[^hashmap_perf].
+Hierarchical bitmap tree is an integer-indexed prefix-tree without memory overhead[^mem_overhead] and performance better than a HashMap with no hasher[^hashmap_perf].
 That also has unparalleled[^unparalleled_intersection] intersection performance, and other[^unique_ops] set-like operations between containers.